Fildo7525/pretty_hover/README.md

 Currently neovim supports these markdown stylers: \`, \*, \`\`\`[language].
 Unfortunately you cannot do any of their combination.
 If the support is extended there will be more options to style the pop-up window.
-Newly this plugin started supporting highlighting see the [Configuration](#configuration) for more inforamation.
+Newly this plugin started supporting highlighting see the [Configuration](#configuration) for more information.

 ### Contributing